thomasbraca/thomasbraca/README.md

 <h1 align="center">Hi 👋, I'm Thomas</h1>
 <h3 align="center">A passionate data scientist from Argentina</h3>

+Welcome to my GitHub!
+I'm Thomas, passionate about programming.
+I'm constantly studying and trying to learn more!
+Some of my other interests include video games and  reading!

+I love a great challenge!
+Something that can force me to truly wrap my head around a problem and find a creative solution.

 - 👨‍💻 All of my projects are available at [https://github.com/thomasbraca](https://github.com/thomasbraca)

 - 📫 How to reach me **thomas.bracamonte@gmail.com**